-Our heritage is the places, objects and stories that we as a community have inherited from the past and want to protect for future generations.
+Our heritage includes the places, objects and stories that we have inherited from the past and want to protect for future generations.

 Our heritage gives us a sense of living history and provides links to the way of life of earlier generations.
 It enriches our lives and helps us to understand who we are today.